patrickbwarren/transam-triton/EMULATOR.md

 #### System ROMs

-ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP (Triton Resident Assembly Language Package), are also included in this repository.
-These can be compiled to binaries by
+The ROM dumps for the Triton L7.2 Monitor and BASIC, and TRAP, can be compiled to binaries using `trimcc` as described in [TRIMCC.md](TRIMCC.md),
 ```
 ./trimcc mona72_rom.tri -o MONA72_ROM
 ./trimcc monb72_rom.tri -o MONB72_ROM
+./trimcc basic72_rom.tri -o BASIC72_ROM
 ./trimcc trap_rom.tri -o TRAP_ROM
-./trimcc basic72_rom.tri -o BASIC72_ROM
 ```
 (implemented as `make roms` in the Makefile).
-These `*_ROM` files are loaded by the emulator.
+If present, all these files are loaded by the emulator.
+For the L7.2 emulation to work at least the two Monitor ROMs should be present.

 The memory map for Level 7.2 Triton software is as follows
 ```
-E000 - FFFF = BASIC
+E000 - FFFF = BASIC72_ROM (BASIC)
-C000 - DFFF = TRAP
+C000 - DFFF = TRAP_ROM (TRAP)
 2000 - BFFF = For off-board expansion
 1600 - 1FFF = On board user RAM
 1400 - 15FF = Monitor/BASIC RAM
 1000 - 13FF = VDU
-0C00 - 0FFF = Monitor 'B'
+0C00 - 0FFF = MONB72_ROM (Monitor 'B')
 0400 - 0BFF = User ROMs
-0000 - 03FF = Monitor 'A'
+0000 - 03FF = MONA72_ROM (Monitor 'A')
 ```

 #### User ROMs